Nishioguchi Station

 Nishioguchi Station (西尾口駅, Nishioguchi-eki) is a railway station in the city of Nishio, Aichi, Japan, operated by Meitetsu.

 Lines

 Nishioguchi Station is served by the Meitetsu Nishio Line, and is located 14.2 kilometers from the starting point of the line at Shin Anjō.

 Station layout

 The station has one elevated side platform serving a single bi-directional track and the station building underneath.
 The station has automated ticket machines, Manaca automated turnstiles and is unattended.

-Adjacent stations

 Station history

-Nishioguchi Station was opened on October 5, 1928 as a Hekiden Nishioguchi Station (碧電西尾口駅) on the privately held Hekikai Electric Railway.
-It was renamed to its present name on May 1, 1944 when the Hekikai Railway merged with the Meitetsu Group.
+Nishioguchi Station was opened on October 5, 1928, as a Hekiden Nishioguchi Station (碧電西尾口駅) on the privately held Hekikai Electric Railway.
+It was renamed to its present name on May 1, 1944, when the Hekikai Railway merged with the Meitetsu Group.
 The tracks were elevated in July 1989.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 278 passengers daily (boarding passengers only).